 Companies often show a lack of empathy or interest in accessibility.
 But a good business case can be made for it.
 Accessible design will extend your market reach to the 1 billion people living with disabilities worldwide.
 Plus, it’ll improve your product’s usability, create happier customers, and enhance your brand image.

-Think of accessibility as a tool for having your product satisfy the needs of as many users as possible.
+Think of accessible design as a tool for having your product satisfy the needs of as many users as possible.
 It’s not just the right thing to do for the world.
 It’s the smart thing to do for your business.

 Small steps towards accessibility, big steps for UX

-Sound convincing?
-Here are a few steps you can take to get started:
+Does that sound convincing?
+Here are a few steps you can take to get started with accessible design:

 Color contrast.
-Think about the contrast between your font, background color, icons, and images.
+One of the more common accessible design principles – one that many people apply without even realising that it is accessible design – is to think about the contrast between your font, background color, icons, and images.
 This doesn’t just help the visually impaired, it’s also essential for anyone trying to read long-form pieces on a screen or in bright light.

 Differentiated fonts.
 Websites will often use the colors red and green to determine the success or failure of a given action.
 But this can make things difficult for users who are color blind.
 Consider alternate ways of distinguishing cases, like changing font shapes or sizes.